 - It is non-recourse in nature – even if your reverse mortgage loan ends up exceeding the value of your house, you will not have to repay more than what it’s worth at the time of sale.

 The aspect also applies to your estate: when you die, your heirs will not have to pay back the lender more than the value at the time of sale if the loan balance exceeds it.

 - You are required to go for counselling–all prospective HECM borrowers are needed, by the law, to undergo counselling through a Department of Housing and Urban Development-approved, third-party counselling agency.

-The counselling aim is to ensure you understand how the loan works and how it can apply to your specific situation.
+The counseling aim is to ensure you understand how the loan work and how it can apply to your specific situation.

-- There is a cross-selling ban –reverse mortgage originators are forbidden from “cross-selling” specific financial products, under the Housing and Economic Recovery Act of 2008; they may not initiate a reverse mortgage and then require you to buy a commercial product or insurance investment with them.
+- There’s a cross-selling ban –reverse mortgage originators are forbidden from “cross-selling” specific financial products, under the Housing and Economic Recovery Act of 2008; they may not initiate a reverse mortgage and then require you to buy a commercial product or insurance5 investment with them.

-Also, the lenders are banned from being associated with or partaking in trading other sorts of financial or insurance products.
+Also, the lenders are banned from being associated with or partaking in trading other sorts of financial or insurance range.